harshmohan07/DSA_SORT/README.md

 # Sort Command Implementation in C

-## Workes for External Sorting of Files using Limited RAM specified in the program itself and also provides RAM used for a particular operation done.
+## Works for External Sorting of Files using Limited RAM specified in the program itself and also provides RAM used for a particular operation done.

 ### Working of Algorithm :